22nd June 2025

 At Maple Lodge, you'll find several rooms of fantastic Lego displays courtesy of Northern Brickworks.
 Plus the Manchester Aviation Art Society will be hosting an exhibit of stunning paintings and even be doing a live painting session!

-The Lymm Heritage Centre will be hosting an exhibition on the recent, devastating breach of the Bridgewater canal at Dunham.
+The Lymm Heritage Centre will be hosting another fascinating exhibition about the area's rich history.

 Steam Engines